Code of Discipline

 - The student has the right to be represented by a lawyer and/or advocate at the hearing.
 The student’s (legal representative/parent/guardian) has the right to confront and to cross-examine witnesses.

-- The student will have the right to present a defense of his/her position.
+- The student will have the right to present a defense of their position.

 - The student has the right to a written decision.